gkapsid/SmartHome/romanceLight/Readme.md

 # Romance Light Project

 This project is about a light controled by a smartphone app using WiFi locally.
+Two modes of operation were implemented:
+### WiFi mode
+The Neopixel LEDs are all light up at the same color, that is controlled by the smartphone app.
+White light and lights off are also available.

+### Rainbow mode (effect mode)
+The Neopixel LEDs implement a rainbow light effect.
+Other effects can be implemented.
+The examples of the Neopixel library give many suggestions.

 ## Hardware